Tebmn/MoreToHear/README.md

 V2.0.0

-Modified the detection and idetification radiuses for various signals
+Modified the detection and identification radiuses for various signals

 Removed all "Absorption" signals